 - 1. Most women report getting sufficient rest, while a significant portion also experience work pressure, and a large percentage receive household assistance during illness. - 2.
-Men predominantly engage in agricultural tasks such as land preparation, sowing, weeding, irrigation, harvesting, fish rearing and the marketing of agricultural produce or livestock products. - 3.
-Women are more likely to carry out postharvest storage as well as caring for livestock and poultry. - 4.
-Men's involvement in food preparation, caregiving, and household maintenance tasks (excluding care of the ill and elderly, assisting children with schoolwork, making external purchases, and home renovation) is generally limited. - 5.
+Men predominantly engage in agricultural tasks such as land preparation, sowing, weeding, irrigation, harvesting, and marketing of produce or livestock products. - 3.
+Women are more likely to carry out postharvest processing and storage as well as caring for livestock and poultry. - 4.
+Men's involvement in food preparation, care, and maintenance tasks, excluding external purchases and home renovation, is very limited. - 5.
 Sharing of tasks within households is more common for agricultural tasks than for food preparation and household chores. - 6.
-Overall, adolescents show increased participation in tasks such as livestock and poultry rearing, fetching water, food-related activities, floor cleaning, laundry, and caregiving, especially in caring for children. - 7.
-In households without adult men, there is a greater reliance on external assistance and greater adolescent participation in various tasks (especially those related to agriculture), alongside a significantly increased workload for women.
+Overall, adolescents show increased participation in livestock and poultry rearing, food-related tasks, such as fetching water and cooking, as well as in caregiving responsibilities, particularly concerning children. - 7.
+In households without adult men, there is a greater reliance on external assistance and the participation of adolescents in various tasks, alongside an increased workload for women.